Ranjul-Arumadi/Mini-Projects/Todo App Using Java/README.md

-This is was submission for the #CoronaSafe Engineering Fellowship Test Problem
+This is was my submission for the -
+#CoronaSafe Engineering Fellowship Test Problem

 Objective: implement a command-line (CLI) program that lets you manage your todos.